4.1 Musical Case 1: Sonic Exile as a Shared Journey Through Improvisation

 I was there to perform Palestinian folk songs—songs meant to honor my heritage and the pain of our people.
 During the performance, as I played, a moment of paralysis gripped me.
 Memories of my own experiences of terror, and fear flooded back—moments I thought I had buried.
 Watching from afar as my homeland suffers under relentless violence, I felt a wave of helplessness and despair that nearly silenced me.
 But in the music, I also found a way to speak.

 After the performance, Jano approached me with an invitation to collaborate on the exhibition.
-Her proposal, though laden with uncertainty, spoke to the complexity of representing Palestine from a "remote position."
-I understood her hesitation, as it echoed my internal conflict as an artist: how to represent Palestine authentically, with all the inflicted complexities, without allowing its enormity to overwhelm my voice?
+Her proposal, though laden with uncertainty, spoke to the complexity of“representing Palestine” from a "remote position."
+I understood their hesitation, as it echoed my inner battle as an artist: how to be, as an artist, someone carrying the identity of this place, authentically, with all the inflicted complexities, without allowing its enormity to overwhelm my voice?
 The term "voice" reflects not just sound, but the possibility of unheard experiences being given space, often for the first time.
 It challenges the conventional idea of unity, offering a platform where difference is not only acknowledged but celebrated.
-In music, we find not only the space to speak but the space to listen—to each other, to the silence, and to the voices yet to be heard.
+In music lies not only an opportunity for us to express ourselves but also for us to listen—to one another, to the silence, and to the voices that have yet to be heard.

 The recordings I’m sharing in the exposition capture moments that felt crucial to the process, moments where the essence of our sessions came through.
 These recordings document times when poems, melodies, and electronic sounds intertwined, unfolding in real-time.
 It wasn’t just about reacting to each other; it was about co-creating.
 Each sound, each gesture, responded directly to the other, allowing the music to grow organically, shaped by our shared energy and the emotions we were both channeling.
 It felt like we were building something together—something that could only exist in that space, in that moment.

-The qanun, with its deep roots in Arabic music, carries the memory of a culture that refuses to be erased.
-When paired with the unexpected frequencies of the modular synthesizer, the music became a reflection of my own experience—a struggle between the pull of tradition and the push of modernity, between the rootedness of identity and the fragmentation of exile.
-Our improvisations often felt like conversations between these opposing forces.
-The qanun’s structured melodies would meet the unpredictable oscillations of the modular, creating moments of tension that resolved into something new.
-All coming audio tracks are fragments that were recorded at Sibelius Academy, with my collaborator Jano Doe.
+The qanun, with its deep historical roots in Arabic musical heritage, carries the memory of a culture that fiercely refuses to be erased.
+Combined with the unexpected frequencies of the modular synthesizer, the music became a reflection of my own experience—a struggle between the pull of tradition and the push of modernity, between the rootedness of identity and the fragmentation of exile.
+Our improvisations often felt like dialogues between these opposing forces.
+The structured melodies of the qanun would meet the unpredictable oscillations of the modular, creating moments of tension that resolved into something new.

 Excerpt from Sonic exile sessions:

-Improvisation within Arabic music, particularly through the practice of taqsim, is rooted in tradition yet deeply personal and dynamic.
-My approach to improvisation is shaped by this tradition, where each moment of expression is guided by the systems of the Arabic maqam—a modal framework offering both structure and freedom.
+Improvisation in Arabic music, and particularly taqsim, rests on tradition but is also immensely individualistic and fluid.
+My approach to improvisation is informed by this tradition, where each moment of expression is guided by the systems of the Arabic maqam—a modal framework offering both structure and freedom.
 As Farraj (2019) explains, "Performing a taqsim is bound by traditions, conventions, and aesthetic norms that guide improvisation, such as the maqam’s pathways, its intonation, idiomatic phrasing, the instrument’s vocabulary, and ornamentation style."
 This balance between tradition and personal expression is central to my practice.
-The maqam provides a skeletal structure—a mode with specific emotional and narrative connotations—within which I navigate a space of spontaneity, crafting melodies that reflect both my emotional state and cultural heritage..
+The maqam gives a basic structure—a mode imbued with specific emotional and narrative connotations—with which I navigate a space of spontaneity, crafting melodies that reflect both my emotional state and my culture.

 Excerpt from Sonic exile sessions: